Home » Student Loan Servicers

 • Income-Contingent Repayment (ICR) Plan

-By taking advantage of these income-driven repayment plans, you may be able to your lower monthly payment amount.
+By taking advantage of these income-driven repayment plans, you may be able to lower your monthly payment amount.
 Plus, you may be eligible to receive Navient student loan forgiveness once you reach the end of your repayment schedule.

 Depending on the plan that you choose, you’ll be eligible for forgiveness in 20 to 25 years.
 But you’ll want to stay vigilant to make sure that your federal student loan payments are being handled correctly.
 And you’ll need to recertify your income and family size each year.

-And, keep in mind, if you do receive forgiveness, you’ll owe income tax on the forgiven amount.
+And keep in mind, if you do receive forgiveness, you’ll owe income tax on the forgiven amount.
 So if income-driven repayment (IDR) forgiveness is your strategy, make sure to save a little money each year for the tax bill that’s coming down the road.

 2. Public Service Loan Forgiveness (PSLF)